K. Vaikunth: Early life and career

-K Vaikunth was born Vaikunth Dattaram Kuncolienkar in Margao on August 25, 1925.
+K Vaikunth was born Vaikunth Dattaram Kuncolienkar in Margao on 25 August 1925.
 In the late 1940s, he assisted cinematographer Surendra Pai on Bari Behen (1949) and Pandurang Naik.
 During this time, he adopted the simpler screen name K Vaikunth.

 Garam Coat (1956), directed by Amar Kumar, was Vaikunth's first feature film as a cinematographer.
 His first documentary was The Story of Kashmir, produced and directed by Rajbhans Khanna.

 Awards

 Vaikunth received the Filmfare Award for Best Cinematography in 1973 for Seeta Aur Geeta.

-Feature films photographed by him— Garam Coat (1956), Mausam (1975), Aandhi (1975), Seeta Aur Geeta (1972), Parichay (1972), and Andaz (1971)—have won 5 Filmfare awards and 4 national awards, apart from receiving various nominations.
+Feature films photographed by him—Garam Coat (1956), Mausam (1975), Aandhi (1975), Seeta Aur Geeta (1972), Parichay (1972), and Andaz (1971)—have won 5 Filmfare awards and 4 national awards, apart from receiving various nominations.

 The documentary And Miles to Go, produced by S. Sukhdev and shot by Vaikunth, won the National Film Award for Best Non-Feature Film in 1964.
 It also won the Bengal Tiger Award at the third International Film Festival of India (IFFI) in 1965.
 The documentaries The Story of Kashmir and The Great Betrayal won the President's Medal and other international awards.

+On 27 November 2025, India post released a commemorative postage stamp honouring K. Vaikunth.

 Personal life

 Vaikunth was married to Chhaya.
-His son, K Atish, also known as Atish Kuncolienkar, a noted cinematographer, died on April 8, 2024.
+His son, K Atish, also known as Atish Kuncolienkar, a noted cinematographer, died on 8 April 2024.